appveyor/website/src/docs/appveyor-azure-store-offer.md

 ## Troubleshooting
 * When [contacting AppVeyor support](https://www.appveyor.com/support) we may ask you to provide AppVeyor logs.
 AppVeyor logs can be seen in "Event Viewer" under `Applications and Services Logs/AppVeyor`.

+* When [contacting AppVeyor support](https://www.appveyor.com/support) we may ask you to provide AppVeyor logs.
+AppVeyor logs can be seen in "Event Viewer" under `Applications and Services Logs/AppVeyor`.